 A: If your computer has wireless access capability, turn on your wireless option, click on the list of networks available, select FalconAir and click connect.
 Click on the Internet Explorer icon located on your desktop and the FalconAir wireless access login page will appear.
 Your FalconAir login is the same as your student portal login ID and password.
-If you are not a DSC student you can use guest as a user and password with limited access.
 See sample login picture bellow:

 Note:if the FalconAir login page shown above does not appear as you click on the IE browser, simply type any web address such www.google.com at the Web Address Area and the login screen will appear.

 Q: How do I save a document on my portable drive using your Office 2010 software?A:

 - Click the File tab on the top left, a menu will drop down